-10 Unforgettable Facts About The Notebook
+10 Unforgettable Facts About The Notebook On Its 15th Anniversary

 In 1996, Nicholas Sparks published his first book, The Notebook.
 He would go on to write several more romance novels, many of which would be adapted into films.
 But 2004’s film adaption of The Notebook remains the highest-grossing Sparks adaptation, making $115 million worldwide against a $25 million budget.
-It was Rachel McAdams' breakout lead role (it was released just a few months after Mean Girls); it solidified Ryan Gosling as a “hey girl” heartthrob; and it swept all eight categories it was nominated for at the 2005 Teen Choice Awards, winning in categories like Choice Movie Love Scene and Choice Movie Liplock.
+It was Rachel McAdams's breakout lead role (it was released just a few months after Mean Girls); it solidified Ryan Gosling as a “hey girl” heartthrob; and it swept all eight categories it was nominated for at the 2005 Teen Choice Awards, winning in categories like Choice Movie Love Scene and Choice Movie Liplock.

 Nicholas Sparks’s book was based on his then-wife Cathy's grandparents, who spent more than 60 years together.
 Cathy was close to her grandparents, and visited them frequently.
 The grandparents were too ill to attend their wedding, in 1989, so the newly-married couple brought the wedding to them.
 They dressed up in their wedding clothes and surprised them at their house.
 Cathy's grandparents told the Sparks how they met and fell in love, decades ago.